 To keep it fair, I made 15 identical batches.
 Each set had several types of fabrics with the same gunk.

-The test swatches were dried and observed, once through the naked eye and the second time under a specialized UV light.
+After washing the test swatches in the most popular form of that laundry detergent (eg. laundry detergent sheet, powder, liquid, etc…), the test swatches were dried and observed, once through the naked eye and the second time under a specialized UV light.
 So, the final ratings were based on efficient cleaning, fading of colors, brightness, and post-wash scent.

 The top four on the list were true to their claim of efficient cleaning, and I found them to be effective in both whites and colors.
 However, the rest of the detergents were subpar.
 Some of them faded the colors, and some failed to remove the stains entirely.